Content Strategy, Information Design, and Web Accessibility

 Collaboration with Content Strategist

-8 Comments → “They’ll thank you later”
+8 thoughts on “They’ll thank you later

-1. Chris Moritz 3 years ago
+1. Chris Moritz

 You might want to add in some concept map language that makes it clear that the Content Strategist works with these other roles on these deliverables.
 Don’t want people to think that we don’t produce anything! ;)